 3Now this man would go up out of his city year after year to worship and to sacrifice to Yahweh of Armies at Shiloh.
 The two sons of Eli, Hophni and Phinehas, priests of Yahweh, were there.

 5but to Hannah he gave a double portion, for he loved Hannah, although Yahweh had closed up her womb.

 6And her rival used to provoke her with provocations in order to irritate her, because Yahweh had closed up her womb.

 8So Elkanah her husband said to her, “Hannah, why are you weeping?
 Why are you not eating?
 Why is your heart sad?
 Am I not better to you than ten sons?”

 9And Hannah got up after eating in Shiloh and after drinking.
-Now Eli the priest was sitting on the seat by the doorpost of Yahweh’s temple.
+Now Eli the priest was sitting on the seat by the doorpost of the temple of Yahweh.

 10And she was in bitterness of soul and prayed to Yahweh as she wept, yes, wept.

 11And she vowed a vow and said, “O Yahweh of Armies, if you will see, yes, see the affliction of your servant and will remember me, and not forget your servant, but will give to your servant a male child, then I will give him to Yahweh all the days of his life, and no razor will come upon his head.”

 12And it came to pass as she continued a long time praying to Yahweh, that Eli was watching her mouth.